Billy Ray Irick: Dyer's murder

 On the morning of Monday, April 15, 1985, following an argument, Kathy Jeffers kicked Irick out of the Exeter Avenue home.
 That night, because the family's regular babysitter was unavailable, Kenny Jeffers dropped Irick off at the same house to babysit the children.
 When Kathy left for work at 10 pm, the children were asleep, and she felt uncomfortable leaving the children in Irick's care, on account of the argument earlier that day, Irick's behavior, and her suspicions that he had been drinking.

 At around midnight, Kenny Jeffers received a call from Irick, telling him to come because Irick was unable "to wake [Paula] up".
 Upon arriving at the Exeter Avenue address, Kenny found Irick standing in the doorway looking vacant, before finding Paula unconscious on the living room floor in a pool of her own blood.
 After finding a pulse, Kenny wrapped Paula in a blanket and took her to the nearest children's hospital, where a doctor attempted unsuccessfully for 45 minutes to revive her.
 The same doctor, Jim Kimball, pronounced Paula dead of asphyxiation in the early hours of April 16, 1985.
 She was 7 years old.

-Following Paula's autopsy, her cause of death was confirmed to be asphyxiation.
+At autopsy, Paula's cause of death was confirmed to be asphyxiation.
 In addition, the severe tears in her vagina and rectum were confirmed to be consistent with rape, as well as a head injury sustained during her ordeal being attributed to blunt force trauma that may have knocked her unconscious.
 As a result of Paula's murder, the Knoxville police department told the public on the morning of April 16 to be on the lookout for a man matching Irick's physical description.
 By 5 pm, Irick had been found and arrested beneath a bridge on I-275.
 Paula Dyer was buried on April 19 following a fundraising campaign by the community she had been part of for less than two weeks.